- Executive Director's Office

 Surrey, BC V3T 0N1

-Inter-Campus mail service is handled by a local courier for the Surrey, Burnaby and Vancouver campuses.
-Faculty and staff members can drop off outgoing mail in the designated slot at the mail station.
-Transit may take up to a couple of days to reach the intended recipient for the Burnaby and Vancouver campuses.
+Inter-Campus mail is handled by a local courier to the Burnaby and Vancouver campuses.
+Faculty and staff members can drop off outgoing inter-campus mail in the mail drop box on SRYC Level 3.
+Inter-campus mail can take up to 2 business days to reach recipients at the Burnaby and Vancouver campuses.

 Canada Post Oversize/Bulk Mail Out